 I got my first survival knife when I was 8 years old, and my mom (yes, it was my mom and not my dad who gave me the knife!) was very clear about the safety rules.

 That didn’t stop me from slicing my fingers open a few times while whittling sticks.
-These knife injuries happened while we were far away from medical help (and before the era of cell phones so no way of calling 911).
+These knife injuries happened while we were far from medical help (and before the cell phone era, so there was no way of calling 911).

-Knife wounds are one of the most common backcountry injuries.
-And, if we keep in mind the potential robbers and serial killers lurking in the woods (such as this recent case), there is also the risk of stab wounds.
+Knife wounds are among the most common backcountry injuries; there is also the risk of stab wounds.

 You can’t always call 911.

-Start by downloading our first aid supplies checklist.
+Start by downloading our first aid supplies checklist below.

 1. Have the Victim Lie Down